absceptual/unity-dumper/README.md

 position->z = 2.0;
 ```
 ## Dumping offsets
-Below is an example of how one could dump offsets to be used in an external cheat.
+Below is an example of how one could dump offsets to be used in an external application.

 ```cpp
 #include <cstdint>